VladimirMarkelov/ttdl/README.md

 - `ttdl list car*` - show all incomplete todos that have substring `car*` in subject, project or context
 - `ttdl list car.* -e` show all incomplete todos which project, context or subject matches regular expression `car.*`

-#### Filter by any tag
+#### Filter by anything

 If you have a lot of tasks, you may need more sophisticated filter.
-TTDL command-line option `--filter-tag` allows you to use a complex filter expressions that works with any tag.
+TTDL command-line option `--filter` allows you to use complex filter expressions that work with any part of a task: tags, hashtags, fields, and the whole subject.
 In this mode, TTDL also treats some tag values as strictly-typed ones, that allows filtering with ranges.

-Note that because it filter by tag value, you cannot use in expression fields that are not tags.
-The list of such fields is: `created`, `finished`, `priority`, `done`, `project`, and `context`.
-To filter by this fields, use the options described above.
+This filter can replace a bunch of command-line options described above.

-The option value is a string that contains all filter rules.
+The only thing this filter cannot do yet is searching with regular expression.
+But it has a simpler alternative that can be enough in most case.

+Every filter expression follows these rules:

-The string contains all filter rules separated by pipe character `|`.
+- The string contains all filter rules separated by pipe character `|`.
-Every rule is a list of conditions separated by character `;`.
+- Every rule is a list of conditions separated by character `;`.
-A condition's format is `TAG_NAME=<tag_value|tagList, ..>`.
+- A condition's format is `TAG_NAME=<tag_value|tagList, ..>`.
-In other words after the character `=` a list of values and ranges of values separated by character `,`.
+- In other words after the character `=` a list of values and ranges of values separated by character `,`.
-As in the other places, you can use ranges in a way `start_value..end_value`.
+- As in the other places, you can use ranges in a way `start_value..end_value`.
 Both ends of the range are inclusive.
 Open-ended ranges are available as well, e.g, `..end_value` works as `<= end_value`.
-And there are two special values `none` - means a task does not have the tag, and `any` means - a task must have the tag with any value.
+- And there are two special values `none` - means a task does not have the tag, and `any` means - a task must have the tag with any value.
-If a filter does not include a tag value, it means "show all tasks that include the tag".
+- If a filter does not include a tag value, it means "show all tasks that include the tag".
 E.g, the filter `type` is the same as `type=any`.

 The TTDL treats all the mentioned parts of the passed value in the following way: